-- 1. engages in fighting behavior; - 2. makes unreasonable noise; - 3. disturbs a lawful gathering of people without authority; - 4. obstructs vehicular or pedestrian traffic on a public way; - 5. congregates with other persons in a public place and refuses to disperse when ordered to do so by the police; - 6. initiates or circulates a report knowing it to be false, concerning a fire, explosion, crime, catastrophe or other emergency; or - 7. creates a hazardous condition by an unprivileged or unlicensed act.
+- 1 engages in fighting behavior; - 2 makes unreasonable noise; - disturbs a lawful gathering of people without authority; - 4 obstructs vehicular or pedestrian traffic on a public way; - 5 congregates with other persons in a public place and refuses to disperse when ordered to do so by the police;

+- 6 initiates or circulates a report knowing it to be false, concerning a fire, explosion, crime, catastrophe or other emergency; or - 7 creates a hazardous condition by an unprivileged or unlicensed act.
 Disorderly conduct is classified as a Class B misdemeanor.
 ORS 166.025.

-False Reports Concerning Schools
+False Reports Concerning Schools and Public Buildings

 A new crime was created in 2005 for initiating or spreading false reports about emergencies in schools.
+In 2015, the list of relevant locations covered by the law was expanded to include all public buildings and court facilities.
 Alleged or impending emergencies include, but are not limited to, hazardous substances, fires, and explosions.
-A first offense for disorderly conduct in the first degree is a Class A misdemeanor.
-A second offense is a Class C felony.
-ORS 166.023.